Jon Finch: Stardom

 Finch met Roman Polanski on a plane flight.
-That led to the actor being cast in the lead in Polanski's 1971 version of Shakespeare's Macbeth.
+That led to the actor being cast in the lead in Polanski's 1971 version of William Shakespeare's Macbeth.
 His casting was announced in October 1970, and was controversial, because Finch was so young and had not performed any Shakespeare previously.

 Alfred Hitchcock was looking for a lesser-known leading man for Frenzy (1972).
 He was impressed with the rushes for Macbeth and cast Finch.
 That in turn led to him being cast in Lady Caroline Lamb (1972), as William Lamb.
 Finch said at that stage of his career he wanted to make "one good film" a year and do theatre.
 He had two more films to do for Caliban, the company which made Macbeth, and was going to write screenplays.
 Projects announced for him included an adaptation of Dostoevsky's The Possessed and a thriller The Reporter.

 In The Final Programme (1973) he played Michael Moorcock's secret agent Jerry Cornelius.
 In April 1973, he was called "Europe's hottest young property of the moment", announced for Gargantua from Ken Russell and Pantagruei in Italy.

 However, while Frenzy was a hit, Macbeth, Lady Caroline Lamb and Final Programme were commercial disappointments.
 Finch starred in Diagnosis: Murder (1974).
 In 1975, he played the title role in a BBC/ABC joint production series about Australia's first outlawed bushranger, Ben Hall.

-Finch was offered the role of James Bond in Live and Let Die (1973), but he declined the part and it went to Roger Moore. (citation?)
+Finch was offered the role of James Bond in Live and Let Die (1973), but he declined the part and it went to Roger Moore.
 He also declined a role in Richard Lester's The Three Musketeers (1973).